-To wrap up my talk, I want to make two objections, one normative and one more practical.
-The normative objection is a fairly common one to a world state and one of the oldest objections going back to Kant himself.
-That is that a world state would be despotism, an undemocratic authoritarian structure that would force its members to do things they don't want to do.
-This is the world state of black helicopter fame that frightens many Americans and many people around the world.
-Yet while this is a common and politically salient objection, I have had trouble finding serious scholarly arguments in trying to defend it.
+To wrap up my talk, I want to consider two objections, one normative and one more practical.
+The normative objection is a very common one to a world state, and I think one of the oldest objections, going back to Kant himself.
+That is that a world state would be a despotism, an undemocratic, authoritarian structure that would force its members to do things they don't want to do.
+This is the world state of black helicopter fame that frightens, I think, many Americans and probably many people around the world.
+Yet while this is a common and politically salient objection, I have had trouble finding serious scholarly arguments to actually try to defend it.
 It is more often asserted and feared than argued for.
 And in fact it is a relatively easy objection to deflect, for three reasons.
-First, if a world state does come about, it won't be by force, by some state trying to conquer the world.
-For all of our military superiority as the American state, consider the limits of American power today globally, and if we couldn't take over the world today, it is doubtful anybody else could do so either.
-It is much more likely, in my view, that a world state today will evolve gradually and voluntarily, much like the European Union is today, and in that process, making sure it is a democratic process with lots of checks and balances, will be a very high priority for today's territorial states.
+First, if a world state does come about, it won't be by force, by some state conquering the world.
+For all our military superiority as the American state, consider the limits of American power today globally, and if we couldn't take over the world today, as sort of the uni-pole, it is doubtful that anybody else could do so either.
+It is much more likely, in my view, that a world state will evolve very gradually and voluntarily, much like the European Union is today, and in that process, one can be sure that making sure that it is a democratic process, with lots of checks and balances, will be a very high priority for today's territorial states.
 They are not going to sign on to anything voluntarily that gives away democracy at the global level.

 The second response to this objection is the issue of scale.
-In large democracies today the center of power is very far removed from individual voters.
+In large democracies today, the center of power is very far removed from individual voters.
 In a world state of 10 billion people, down the road, that distance will only be increased.
-So if a world state is not a despotism, it is clear it won't be the direct democracy that the ancient Athenians enjoyed.
+So even if a world state is not a despotism, it is clear that it will not be the kind of direct democracy that the ancient Athenians enjoyed.
 On the other hand, India today has a population of over one billion people, and those people speak hundreds of languages, and yet it has been a democracy of long standing.
-It is not a perfect democracy, but no one would say India is a despotism.
+It is not a perfect democracy, but no one would say that India is a despotism.
 So if India can be a democracy, then why could not a world state be one?

 Finally, consider the alternative to a world state: an anarchic system like today, where territorial states retain the sovereign right to decide the exception and are able to kill foreigners if they so choose.
-It seems to me, as I suggested above, that that is actually despotism, and of the worst kind, so whatever the imperfections of a world state, its accountability to its people would surely be greater than today's states are accountable to foreigners.
-That is the response to the normative objection.
+It seems to me, as I've suggested above, that that is actually a despotism, and of the worst kind.
+So whatever the imperfections of a world state, its accountability to its people will surely be greater than today's states are accountable to foreigners.
+That's kind of the response to the normative objection.